On the affirmative solution to Salem's problem: Solution to a Salem-type problem

 {{\bf Acknowledgments}}\\

-The work was partially supported by CMUP (UID/MAT/00144/2013), which is funded by FCT (Portugal) with national (MEC) and European structural funds through the programs FEDER, under the partnership agreement PT2020. \\
+The work was partially supported by CMUP (UID/MAT/00144/2013), which is funded by FCT (Portugal) with national (MEC) and European structural funds through the programs FEDER, under the partnership agreement PT2020.
+The author is sincerely indebted to the referee for a careful reading of the manuscript and useful comments, which rather improved the presentation of the paper. \\

 {\sc Semyon Yakubovich}, Department of Mathematics, Faculty of Sciences, University of Porto, Campo Alegre st., 687, 4169-007 Porto, Portugal. {\tt syakubov@fc.up.pt}\\